-HPs will update arrival notes on the school systems (Shackleton, and the AA student record), so that School processes such as timetable and Personal Tutor (PT) meetings can be arranged.
+HPs will update arrival notes on the school systems, so that school processes such as timetable and Personal Tutor (PT) meetings can be arranged.

 Boarders receive a Premier House induction from HPs in their first few days in the House, which includes going through this handbook.
 They also have a comprehensive induction with their PT.
-These induction processes include, amongst other things: use of Wi-Fi, the online safety policy; the student portal on Guildhouse management information system "Shackleton", and the boarding management system "REACH".
+These induction processes include, amongst other things: use of Wi-Fi, the online safety policy; the student portal, and the boarding management system "REACH".